jyao1/openspdm/Doc/UserGuide.md

    }
    ```

-5. Use an SPDM session
+5. Manage an SPDM session

    5.1, Without PSK, send KEY_EXCHANGE/FINISH to create a session.
    ```